shway0/Gpt/drafts/act_I/chapter_06.md

 Wei adjusted his course accordingly, moving deeper into the Wastes rather than back toward the expedition camp or the boundary beyond.
 Each step took him further from his former life and deeper into territory few cultivators willingly entered.

+He paused at the edge of a crystalline ravine, the bottom obscured by swirling mist that glowed with the same pale blue luminescence as the Heart Chamber.
+Behind him, he could sense his pursuers spreading out, establishing a search pattern designed to flush him toward the expedition camp where more Order representatives waited.

+With no obvious path forward, Wei studied the ravine with his newly enhanced perception.
+Where conventional sight showed only a dangerous drop, his Echo Chamber revealed subtle patterns in the mist—places where reality thinned enough to potentially support his weight.

+Taking a deep breath, Wei stepped off the edge.

+Instead of falling, his foot found purchase on what appeared to be nothing but mist.
+The sensation was strange—not solid ground but not insubstantial either, a surface that existed in potential rather than actuality until weight was applied to it.

+Step by careful step, Wei crossed the ravine on a bridge that existed only from his inverse perspective.
+Behind him, he heard exclamations of surprise as his pursuers reached the edge and found him apparently walking on air.

+One attempted to follow, stepping confidently into the mist—only to plummet with a startled cry before catching himself with a conventional flight technique.
+The others held back, realizing they had encountered something beyond their immediate understanding.

+Wei reached the far side of the ravine and continued northeast, the sounds of pursuit gradually fading behind him.
 Yet he felt no regret or hesitation.
 For the first time, he moved with purpose that was entirely his own—not serving others' ambitions or operating within limitations imposed by birth and circumstance.
 The path ahead was dangerous and uncertain, but it was his path, chosen rather than assigned.

 As he traveled through the night, Wei began organizing the knowledge he had received from the Meridian Sphere.
 The principles of the Inverse Meridian Theory unfolded in his understanding, revealing a cultivation approach that inverted conventional wisdom at every turn.